opixelum/brain-disk-gitbook/docs/glossary.md

 ### Decentralization

 Process of distributing or dispersing functions, powers, people or things away from a central location or authority.

 ### Delegate call (Solidity)

-Type of function call in Solidity that allows to execute code of another contract while preserving the current context (storage, caller, value, ...).
+Type of function call in Solidity that allows to execute code of another contract while preserving the current context (storage, caller, value, etc.).
 Often used to implement proxy contracts.

 ### Digital certificate